swirlai/swirl-search/docs/index.md

 * Vectorize each result snippet (or parts of it)
 * Re-rank the results by aggregating the similarity, frequency and position, and adjusting for other factors like length variation, freshness, etc

-The [Xethub study](https://about.xethub.com/blog/you-dont-need-a-vector-database) and [explained by Simson Garfinkel here](https://www.linkedin.com/pulse/vector-databases-rag-simson-garfinkel-hzule/) showed that re-ranking so-called "naive" search engines like those that use the BM25 algorithm for retrieval, outperforms moving the data into a vector database for many common NLP tasks such as question answering.
+The [Xethub study](https://about.xethub.com/blog/you-dont-need-a-vector-database) as [explained by Simson Garfinkel](https://www.linkedin.com/pulse/vector-databases-rag-simson-garfinkel-hzule/) showed that re-ranking so-called "naive" search engines like those that use the BM25 algorithm for retrieval, outperforms moving the data into a vector database for many common NLP tasks such as question answering.

 ## How does SWIRL Retrieval Augmented Generation (RAG) work?